-The Dietary Guidelines for Americans recommend that children and teens be physically active for at least 60 minutes on most days, if not every day.
-Combined with eating right, this level of physical activity can help them stay at a healthy weight and prevent gradual weight gain over time.
+The Physical Activity Guidelines for Americans recommend children and teens (ages 6-17) be physically active for at least 60 minutes every day.
+Combined with eating right, this amount of physical activity can help youth stay at a healthy weight.

-Kids do not need to change overnight how they exercise and what they eat.
+Children and adolescents do not need to change how they exercise and what they eat overnight.
 They can just start with one new, good change, and add another one every day or so.
-Kids should begin physical activity slowly, then gradually build to higher levels.
+Youth should begin physical activity slowly, then gradually build to higher levels.
 This reduces the risk of injury and the feeling of defeat from setting unrealistic goals.